Utsav-27/Arduino-mobile-phone/Readme.txt

-This project is one of my favourite one.
+This project is one of my favourite.

 This device I created is able to Make a call, Recieve a call, Send SMS and Recieve SMS.
 The person's name whose call is recieved is displayed on the 16x2 LCD display panel.